Black Elderberry

 Add To Cart

-Common or American elderberry (Sambucus canadensis) is a beautiful deciduous shrub with excellent wildlife value.
+Black elderberry (Sambucus canadensis) is a beautiful deciduous shrub with excellent wildlife value.
 Its berries attract a wide range of bird species, and it hosts a number of native moth and butterfly species.
 American elderberry typically grows 5-12 feet tall, tolerates flooding, and transplants well.
 It is slow-growing in shade, but fast-growing in full sunlight.

 Photos: shrub by Willow, fruits by H Zell, flower by Steven Baskauf